-If you are or feel you are masturbating excessively and it is hindering your daily life, immediately consult a general doctor, who may, in turn, refer you to a psychiatrist or a counsellor.
-A psychiatrist or a counsellor will help you to regulate and divert your energies in a more productive way and gradually wean you away from aggressive masturbation.
+If you are or feel you are masturbating excessively and it is hindering your daily life, immediately consult a general doctor, who may, in turn, refer you to a psychiatrist or a counselor.
+A psychiatrist or a counselor will help you to regulate and divert your energies in a more productive way and gradually wean you away from aggressive masturbation.

 At times, medication may also be suggested depending on your symptoms and general health conditions.

 - 11 Masturbation Tips To Help Women Have Stronger Orgasms, According To Experts

 - Jada Pinkett Smith Has Masturbation & Sex Talk With Willow

 - How a Bollywood Masturbation Scene is Answer to India’s Rape Culture

 - Let’s talk about women’s right to self-pleasure